anders94/bitcoin-mempool-tracker/README.md

 The ways a transaction is added to the `txs` table include:
 * A new transaction is pushed to the mempool via publication through ZeroMQ
 * A new transaction is found in the mempool via dumping the mempool through the RPC
-* An existing transaction is referenced by a mempool transaction input or output
+* An existing transaction is referenced by a mempool transaction input

 Pushed transactions populate the `mempool_entry` and `mempool_exit` columns whereas pulled transactions populate the `mempool_seen_at` and `mempool_unseen_at` columns.
 Associated transactions that weren't in the mempool have no `mempool_*` information.
 The `mempool_entry` and `mempool_exit` columns will always be more accurate than `mempool_seen_at` and `mempool_unseen_at`.

-When the application starts, most of the transactions will come from pulling the contents of the mempool via the RPC.
-Mempool entry time is not known for these transactions so the `mempool_entry` column will be empty.
-As the system runs, transaction entry and exit should be pushed to the system first so these transactions will have the more accurate `mempool_entry` and `mempool_exit` columns populated.
+Initially, most transactions will come from the RPC dump of the mempool whereas in time, most new transactions will be pushed in via ZeroMQ.

 Notes
 -----